ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Per-component memory limits

-#### Flexible memory limits
+#### Flexible caches memory limits

-Some {{ ydb-short-name }} components have both minimum and maximum memory limit thresholds, allowing for dynamic adjustment based on current process consumption.
+Some {{ ydb-short-name }} components that behaviour as caches, have both minimum and maximum memory limit thresholds, allowing for dynamic adjustment based on current process consumption.

 These components are:

 - Shared cache
 - MemTable

-Each of these components' limits is dynamically recalculated every second so that each component consumes memory proportionally to its limit threshold, and the total consumed memory stays around the target memory utilization.
+Each of these components' limits is dynamically recalculated every second so that each component consumes memory proportionally to its limit thresholds, and the total consumed memory stays around the target memory utilization.

-These components' minimum memory limit threshold isn't reserved and remains free until consumed.
+These components' minimum memory limit threshold isn't reserved and remains free until consumed, but the sum of these limits is expected to be less than the target memory utilization.

 Memory limits can be configured either in absolute bytes or as a percentage relative to the [hard memory limit](#hard-memory-limit).
 Using percentages is advantageous for managing clusters with nodes of varying capacities.
 If both absolute byte and percentage limits are specified, the memory controller uses a combination of both (maximum for lower limits and minimum for upper limits).